ProjectIxian/projectixian.github.io/_tech_docs/crypto_primitives.md

 ---

 # Cryptographic primitives
-Below is a list of all cryptographic opearations used by the Ixian DLT and S2 networks.
+Below is a list of all cryptographic operations used by the Ixian DLT and S2 networks.
 The list contains a brief reasoning for the choice and a list places where the primitive is being used.

 ## Signature - RSA with SHA512
 See: [RSACryptoServiceProvider.SignData](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.rsacryptoserviceprovider.signdata?view=netframework-4.7.2)